Sun Devil Athletics

 by Meredith Cunningham

 TEMPE, Ariz. — Arizona State’s Sun Devil Fan Fest, held on Friday, April 17, redefined the traditional spring football experience.
-Instead of watching from the stands, families, students and alumni stepped onto the field at Mountain America Stadium, turning a once game-focused day into an interactive celebration of Sun Devil Athletics.
+Instead of watching from the stands, Sun Devil Nation stepped onto the field at Mountain America Stadium, turning a once game-focused day into an interactive celebration of Sun Devil Athletics.

 Sun Devil Fan Fest through a parent’s eyes